hyperledger-archives/indy-sdk/vcx/wrappers/java/demo-android/AliceDemo/README.md

 # Running the Alice Android Demo
 This demo project is for the Alice on Android simulator or actual devices.
 You can use any Faber demo in different wrappers for testing.
 Internally, the application serializes and deserializes the vcx connection object between operations.
-It saves the configuration details in the shared preference, and use this when it is available for initialization of VCX.
+It saves the configuration details in the shared preference, and uses this when it is available for initialization of VCX.
 ## Prerequisites

 #### Android Studio